uwetom/media-production-worksheets/week_02-create-avatars/README.md

 ![](images/generate-3d-6.jpg)

 # Method Two
-You can also try generating the T pose from a portrait photo Upload the photo and add a text prompt.
+You can also try generating the T pose from a portrait photo.
+Upload the photo and add a text prompt.
 Click 'Edit Image'.

 ![](images/generate-3d-7.jpg)

-Result:
+This creates a T pose photo:

 ![](images/generate-3d-8.jpg)